AlexisAuriac/ML_unsupervised_learning/README.md

 ## Todo

 Part 3:
-- implement remaining methods/heuristics
+- mention other methods we tried in README
+- add a dendrogram
 - clean up code
-- write README

 Part 4, 5